5 Random Pages

 To the west of the concrete base, the former searchlight platform (1) has been demolished and converted into a viewpoint with a surrounding wall approximately one metre high, and finished with a decorative stone topping.

-Moving to the south of the lighthouse, the second platform (2) lies near the south end of a garden leading to 1930s lighthouse keeper's cottage, and the space below the platform has been converted into a garage, and has been painted white.
+Moving to the south of the lighthouse, the second platform (2) lies near the south end of a garden leading to 1930s lighthouse keeper's cottage.
+The space below the platform has been converted into a garage, and been painted white.

 The third platform (3) lies a short distance to the south of the second, and remains in a substantially original condition, although all the opening have been bricked up, and the doors secured shut.
 The structure has also been painted white, matching the nearby lighthouse buildings.

-Following the discovery of the hillside buildings in the woods to the south of the former gun emplacements, a second visit was made to the site.
+Following the discovery of the hillside buildings in the woods to the south of the former gun emplacements, a second visit was made to the site later in 2007.

 Two sets of buildings were found at slightly different elevations on the hillside: